berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 To add some UI to see the player's health, look in the prefabs folder and drag the UI prefab into the hierarchy.
 You should be able to see the health and score when you click play.
 You can’t see it in the scene because the UI overlays on a UI canvas.
 But if you zoom way out in the Scene view, you should be able to see the words.

 The UI also takes care of the win condition of the game.
+Click into the UI object in your hierarchy and scroll down on the inspector.
 Right now, you need a score of 5 to win, as you can see in the Score To Win field of the UI script.
 To make the system work, you need to do one more thing.
 Select the player in the hierarchy and **change the tag for the player to Player.** Just like with the asteroid, the UI uses the Player tag to know which object’s health to keep track of.

 ![](images/image1.png)